kylrw/Range-Estimation-MARC/README.md

 1000 epochs

 Notes:

--To create the model, I just copied your general design from the MATLAB file.
+-To create the model, I just copied general design from the MATLAB file.

 -The predictions aren't as accurate when the SOC has a negative slope.

 -The prediction is a bit different everytime I run it.

--Sometimes it will just be a horizontal line, if this happens I just run the code again and it normally works -1000 epochs didn't seem to have much more of an effect compared to 100, I left it at 100 so its easier to debug but it can be easily changed
+-Sometimes it will just be a horizontal line, if this happens I just run the code again and it normally works

+-1000 epochs didn't seem to have much more of an effect compared to 100, I left it at 100 so its easier to debug but it can be easily changed